 On voice, chat, email and SMS, companies, are able to meet the demands of the consumers on their device of choice and provide an even more comprehensive customer experience than ever before.
 Through skills-based routing, speech recognition IVR, call/screen recording, business intelligence tools, CRM integration and LIVE reporting, companies have a 360-degree view of customer engagement and contact center performance at every level despite the entire interaction taking place between an agent and a customer in the comfort of their home.

-Over the course of the last year, we’ve seen tremendous growth potential in the Unified Communications as a Service (UCaaS) and Direct Route for Microsoft Teams environment.
+Over the course of the last year, we’ve seen tremendous growth potential in the Unified Communications as a Service (UCaaS) and Cloud Voice for Microsoft Teams environment.
 The global UCaaS market is expected to grow at a compound annual growth rate (CAGR) of 23.5% from 2020 to 2027.
 (3)

 Future-proofing their unified communications technology, we’re witnessing businesses all over the world maximize their Outlook 365 investments to consolidate unified communications using free core PBX, while reducing overall communication costs – and this trend is here to stay.
 It will drive us forward not just over the next couple of years, but for years to come.

-Offering a true Unified Communications experience, a Direct Route for Microsoft Teams solution will be the glue that binds together millions of business professionals working remotely.
+Offering a true Unified Communications experience, a Cloud Voice for Microsoft Teams solution will be the glue that binds together millions of business professionals working remotely.

 Video calling is not new.
 Virtual collaboration and video conferencing is, and it’s the wave of the future.
 Solutions like UniBridge that offer a 100% branded virtual meeting environment will be what meetings look like going forward.
 We’ve said goodbye to in-person meetings in 2020, and we don’t see them returning in the way that we used to.